spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 <InfoBox>

 The following instructions are written agnostic to the Kubernetes distribution you are using.
-Depending on the underlying infrastructure provider and the Kubernetes distribution you are using, you may need to modify the instructions to match your environment.
+Depending on the underlying infrastructure provider and your Kubernetes distribution, you may need to modify the instructions to match your environment.
 Reach out to our support team if you need assistance.

 </InfoBox>